View All Draped Bust Dimes 1796-1807

 About This Coin

-The 1803 Draped Bust Dime is a United States dime from the Draped Bust Dimes 1796-1807 series.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1798-1807).
+The 1803 Draped Bust Dime is a United States dime from the Draped Bust Dimes 1796-1807 series — 7th of 10 years in the series.
+In 1803, coins were struck at the Philadelphia Mint with a combined mintage of 33,040.
+This ranks 5th of 10 years by total mintage, below the series median of 33,840.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1798-1807).
+Small mintage continued.
+Die varieties exist.
+Struck in 89.2% silver, 10.8% copper, weighing 2.7 grams, 19.8 mm in diameter, with a reeded edge.
+Across its variants, estimated values range from $1.3K to $106K depending on mint mark, grade, and strike type.
+A notable auction result reached $48K in AU58 grade at Bowers & Merena.
 Designed by Robert Scot.
-Struck in 89.2% silver, 10.8% copper, weighing 2.7 grams, 19.8 mm in diameter, with a reeded edge.
-The Draped Bust Dime was among the first ten-cent coins produced by the U.S. Mint, authorized under the Coinage Act of 1792.
-Early examples with the small eagle reverse are particularly rare.
-All dates are scarce.
-The 1796 and 1797 with small eagle reverse are major rarities commanding strong premiums.

 Value Estimates